yiwei-hu/starter-hugo-academic/content/publication/an-Inverse-procedural-modeling-pipeline-for-SVBRDF-maps/index.md

   - Julie Dorsey
   - Holly Rushmeier
 author_notes: []
-publication: ACM Transactions on Graphics
+publication: ACM Transactions on Graphics (To be presented at SIGGRAPH 2022)
-url_dataset: ""
-url_project: ""
-url_source: ""
-url_video: ""
 title: An Inverse Procedural Modeling Pipeline for SVBRDF Maps
 doi: 10.1145/3502431
 featured: true